NotaSweat-VR/NotaSweatPluginManager/README.md

-A Mod Manager For The VR Game, Gorilla Tag.
-I Have Added The Features as seen in the Latest Release.
+A Mod Manager For the VR Game, Gorilla Tag.
+I Have Added the Features I Thought Would Make the Mod Manager Better, as seen in The Changes/Fixes, in the Latest Release.